OneIdentity/SafeguardAutomation/Deprecated_OI-SG-RemoteApp-Publisher/README.md

+# DEPPRECATED
+This publisher was created for session initiated setup with Safeguard 6.12 and 6.13.
+Feel free to use the samples though from apps.csv

 # Helper script for configuring the Safeguard Launcher in RemoteApp

 See the comments in the beginning of the script for guidance.